-Finally, a thin line of black-and-white pixels scanned across the top of the screens.
+Finally, a thin line of black-and-white pixels scanned in across the top of the screen.

-The line of pixels was followed by another and then another, and another, and another, and another, but minutes later the image was still impossible to make out.
+The line of pixels was followed by another and then another, and another, and another, and another, but minutes later It was still impossible to make out an image.

 Suddenly there was a collective gasp, and a lone voice hollered, “It’s a ROCK!!!”